ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 Upon a gateway recovering using primary-backup, a new gateway (recovered gateway) takes over the crashed gateway.
-The counter-party gateway assures that the recovered gateway is legitimate (according to the crash recovery specification).
+The counterparty gateway assures that the recovered gateway is legitimate (according to the crash recovery specification).

 After the recovery, the gateways exchange information about